serverless/dashboard/python/packages/aws-lambda-sdk/tests/README.md

 The Python code subject to test, which will be packaged as a lambda layer, should be built in the `python/packages/aws-lambda-sdk/dist` folder.
 You can choose where to pull the dependencies from, they might be pulled from PyPI repository or you can use dependencies from the local repository.

+### Before building
+* Remove the target `dist` folder to make sure packages from previous runs do not interfere: `rm -rf python/packages/aws-lambda-sdk/dist`

 ### A. Build code from PyPI repository

 ```bash